raul0073/next-starter-multilang/README.md

 1. Create a new JSON file inside `locales/` (e.g., `locales/es.json`).
 2. Add your translations inside the file.
-3. Update `i18n.config.ts` to include the new language.
+3. Update components -> 'LocaleSwitcher.tsx' to include the new language.

 ## Contributing